Outsourcing

 5. Regular progress check-ins: Just like the pulse checks in a patient, have scheduled reviews to monitor the health of the project, identify bottlenecks, and recalibrate strategies timely.
 This ensures the project remains on track.

 6. Constructive feedback system: Incorporate a mechanism that encourages open dialogue for performance reviews.
 This process promotes growth and refines the relationship, keeping it beneficial to both parties.
+Make sure to negotiate the need for any support and maintenance services at this stage.

 In addition to these preparatory and procedural steps, getting the paperwork in order is crucial.